-The single largest supplier of groundwater is United Water Idaho, whose service area includes the City of Boise and part of Ada County.
+The single largest supplier of ground water is United Water Idaho, whose service area includes the City of Boise and part of Ada County.
 United Water is currently the only municipal supplier that also delivers treated surface water for DCMI uses.
-United Water serves a population of approximately 240,000.
-United Water Idaho produces about 45,000 acre-feet/year (32,000 acre-feet from groundwater and 13,000 acre-feet from surface water) and regularly updates its water demand projections based on records on customer usage and modeling future growth.
+They serve a population of approximately 240,000.
+United Water produces about 45,000 acrefeet/year (32,000 acre-feet from ground water and 13,000 acre-feet from surface water) and regularly updates its water demand projections based on records of customer usage and modeling future growth.
 The other large suppliers are the Meridian Water Department (78,000 people served), City of Nampa (81,000 people served), and the City of Caldwell (46,000 people served).
-These three systems use groundwater exclusively for supply.
+These three systems use ground water exclusively for supply.

 While surface water is the primary source of water for irrigation, ground water is also a source for irrigation.
-The annual demand varies because some irrigators rely on groundwater every year and some use it to supplement surface water.
-Weather conditions strongly influence irrigation demand and therefore the necessity of using groundwater in a particular year.
+The annual demand varies because some irrigators rely on ground water every year and some use it to supplement surface water.
+Weather conditions strongly influence irrigation demand and therefore the necessity of using ground water in a particular year.

-IDWR records show there are almost 30,000 total wells in the Treasure Valley.
-Ground water quality in the Treasure Valley Shallow (TVS) and Treasure Valley Deep (TVD) hydrogeologic subareas is regularly determined from data collected through the Statewide Ambient Ground Water Quality Monitoring Program.
-The Statewide Program is administered by IDWR in cooperation with the USGS.
-The TVS and TVD subareas are located primarily in Ada and Canyon Counties and generally correspond to the Treasure Valley CAMP study area.
-USGS, in cooperation with Idaho Department of Environmental Quality (IDEQ), has performed a comprehensive survey of existing wells in the TV CAMP study area from 1992 to 2000.
+The IDWR records show there are almost 30,000 total wells in the Treasure Valley.
+Ground water quality in the Treasure Valley Shallow and Treasure Valley Deep hydrogeologic subareas is regularly determined from data collected through the Statewide Ambient Ground Water Quality Monitoring Program.
+The statewide program is administered by the IDWR in cooperation with the USGS.
+The Treasure Valley Shallow and Treasure Valley Deep subareas are located primarily in Ada and

+Canyon Counties and generally correspond to the Treasure Valley CAMP study area.
+USGS in cooperation with the IDEQ has performed a comprehensive survey of existing wells in the Treasure Valley CAMP study area from 1992 to 2000.